In Peru, Fujimori heirs duel it out in Congress - Journal du Cameroun

 “I am an honest man and have a clear conscience.
 I have always worked and I have never received privileges,” an emotional Kenji told a special plenary session of Congress called to decide his future.

-“If anyone believes that my political life ends here, they are totally wrong, because this is just a beginning.”
+“If anyone believes that my political life ends here, they are totally wrong, because this is just a beginning,” he said, shedding a few tears.

 Many see Kenji, who polled more votes than any other candidate in Peru’s last two legislative elections, as likely to run against his sister for the presidency in 2021.